walmartlabs/concord-website/docs/plugins/terraform.md

 process or restoring from a [checkpoint](../processes-v1/flows.html#checkpoints).
 The path is relative to the process' `${workDir}`;
+- `toolUrl` - URL to a specific terraform bundle or version  (.zip format)
 - `error` - string value, error of the last `terraform` execution (stderr).

 The execution's output (stored as `${result.output}`) can be used to output